This month we're markingAutism Acceptance Month · Childhood Trauma Awareness Month · EasterExplore our guides →

 4. Trouble relaxing

-5. Being so restless that it’s hard to sit still
+5. Being so restless that it is hard to sit still

 6. Becoming easily annoyed or irritable